CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 can be run within a global context of the neuron.
 Voxelized skeletonization algorithms typically must break large data up into chunks, skeletonize each without any understanding of how that chunk fits into the global context, and then hope to stitch the result of all those chunks back together again.
-Typical mesh representations have already seperated data according to objects and so parallelization across objects is trivial, where voxelized approaches must pay a much larger IO and memory cost on every skeletonization approach.
-Dense skeletonization approaches such as kimamaro effectively avoid these costs by skeletonizing all components in a chunk.
+Typical mesh representations have already separated data according to objects and so parallelism across objects is trivial, where voxelized approaches must pay a much larger IO and memory cost on every skeletonization approach.
+Dense skeletonization approaches such as `kimimaro <https://github.com/seung-lab/kimimaro>`_ effectively avoid these costs by skeletonizing all components in a chunk.
-This however is not pratical when segmentation is changing rapidly.
+This however is not practical when segmentation is changing rapidly.

 In addition, the result is directly tied to the mesh.
-In fact, skeleton vertices are gaurunteed to be a subset of mesh vertices and there is a map between all mesh vertices and the corresponding skelton vertex which caused that vertex to be invalid.
+In fact, skeleton vertices are guaranteed to be a subset of mesh vertices and there is a map between all mesh vertices and the corresponding skeleton vertex which caused that vertex to be invalid.
 This is useful analytically for correctly assigning say mesh nodes near synapses to skeleton nodes.

 Finally, because the mesh graph can accurately reflect the true topology of the object.